JacobMrox/Resident-Evil-3-Biohazard-3-Classic-Rebirth-HD-Mod-Loader/README.md

 The HD Mod intercepts the textures and dumps them to: mod_hd/dump/.

-You upscale that WEBP file to 4x resolution.
+You can upscale that WEBP file to 4x resolution.

 You place the new high-resolution file in the matching location.
 E.G. if it was "mod_hd/dump/bgd/XXXXXX.webp" then the updated/modded/upscaled version goes in "mod_hd/hires/bgd/" in other words, the full path would become "mod_hd/hires/bgd/XXXXXX.webp".